Choosing the best chicken waterer for your flock is actually a little more complicated than it might seem.

 The shape of the lid is specifically designed to discourage roosting, which keeps the device clean and mess free.

-The style of this automatic nipple waterer ensures no debris or bedding gets inside the unit and pollutes your birds’ water.
+The style of this automatic waterer ensures no debris or bedding gets inside the unit and pollutes your birds’ water.

 It also means there’s hardly any spillage or mess when your chickens use the waterer, which keeps their environment clean and tidy.

 Unfortunately, the handle on this automatic chicken waterer is quite easy to break, especially due to its flimsiness.

 The unit itself can also start to leak over time.